WP-API/docs/extending-the-rest-api/modifying-responses.md

  }
  ```

-This would result in two postmeta database rows.
+This would result in two meta database rows.
 The first containing `{ "version": "5.2", "artist": "Jaco" }` and the second containing `{ "version": "5.1", "artist": "Betty" }`.

-Similarly, the following data would be accepted for the “projects” example if it had set single to false.
+Similarly, the following data would be accepted for the “projects” example if it had set `single` to `false`.

 ```json
 {